katarinatikka-cloud/conceptualising-an-algorithm_P1/algorithm.md

  IF cereal.calories <= maxCalories
  ADD cereal TO list2
 END FOR

+//Safety measure if the list should become empty go back to previous list IF count(list2) = 0
+Write "Ooops, no cereals match your criteria.
+Let's go back one step and try a broader filter.
+Set list2 = list1
+set remaining = count(list2)
+Write "You are back at having {remaining} cereals left."
+ELSE
 Set remaining = count(list2)
 Write "After this choice you have {remaining} cereals left."